The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

+At present there have been no realistic calculations of the DPP including both reaction channels and collective states together.
+It should become possible in future to make realistic comparisons between the local $l$-independent equivalents to both (i) potentials derived from comprehensive channel coupling, and, (ii) $l$-dependent potentials that precisely fit data.
+At present we can only observe the qualitative similarities.

-\subsubsection{Relating $l$-dependent and model-independent potentials}
+\subsubsection{Relating $l$-dependent and model-independent potentials.}

 Ref.~\cite{kmAnnP} presented $l$-independent potentials fitted to elastic scattering angular distributions and analyzing powers for protons scattering from \nuc{16}{O} and \nuc{40}{Ca} for various energies.
 These model independent fits using spline functions were described as `theoretically unprejudiced fits' although it is now clear that a prejudice was imposed: the prejudice that the imaginary part of the potential should be absorptive everywhere.
-It is now understood that this is not a necessary condition for $|S_{lj}| \le 1.0$ (the unitarity limit) and oscillatory imaginary potentials can have localized emissive regions without breaking the unitarity limit, see below.
-Moreover, as mentioned, the lack of suitable Wolfenstein (spin rotation) data makes unambiguous theoretically unprejudiced fits formally impossible for proton scattering so that only qualitative comparison with the results of Section~\ref{q1} are meaningful.
+It is now understood that this is not a necessary condition for $|S_{lj}| \le 1.0$ (the unitarity limit) and oscillatory imaginary potentials can have localized emissive regions without breaking the unitarity limit.
+Moreover, as mentioned in Section~\ref{equiv}, the lack of suitable Wolfenstein (spin rotation) data makes fully unambiguous theoretically unprejudiced fits formally impossible for proton scattering.
 However, model independent fitting absolutely requires wavy potentials, and the waviness found for the case of \nuc{40}{Ca} does share some features with that in Fig.~\ref{dpp1}, in particular repulsion near 3 fm.
+Phenomenology based on fits at a single energy is further complicated by the possibility of `transparent potentials', i.e.\ (highly undulatory) potentials that, when added to another potential, make effectively zero change to $S_l$ or $S_{lj}$.